rahtrill/EventTrackerProject/README.md

 # Description

-This purpose of this project is to properly map CRUD operations for logging workout events.
+The purpose of this project is to properly map CRUD operations for logging workout events.

 If a user has a workout and wants to properly document the workout information and their progress, they can use this application to do so.
 They can create, update, and remove their workout information.
 A user can also search for their workout information by the type of workout that was performed, and they can search by the date the workout occurred.